robertdebock/ansible-role-consul/README.md

 # The advertise address is used to change the address that we advertise to other nodes in the cluster.
 # consul_advertise_addr: "{{ ansible_default_ipv4.address }}"

-# You can define additional configuration files for Consul
+# You can define additional configuration options for Consul
-# consul_config:
+# consul_extra_config:
 #   ports:
 #     dns: 53